Sister Act 2: Back in the Habit: Plot

-Backstage at the competition, the choir are intimidated by the other entrants and consider quitting, but Mary Clarence inspires them to persevere.
-The friars arrive, and Father Maurice decides to support the choir upon seeing their enthusiasm.
-The other friars trap Mr. Crisp in a closet to prevent him from interfering.
-The choir takes to the stage, Rita performing a solo before the choir perform an urban contemporary gospel rendition of "Joyful, Joyful", with hip hop choreography.
+At the competition, the students are intimidated by the talented choirs upon seeing them perform and contemplate quitting.
+After Deloris lectures them about letting fear run their lives, they agree to stay.
+The Fathers arrive at the competition, but Father Maurice decides to let them sing when he sees their excitement.
+The other Fathers lock Mr. Crisp in a store cupboard to prevent him from interfering.
+Rita takes to the stage and briefly experiences stage fright upon unexpectedly spotting Florence in the audience but then proceeds to give an impressive solo before the rest of the choir joins her to perform an urban contemporary gospel rendition of Joyful, Joyful with hip hop choreography.